 - Fire Safety Guidelines and Policies

-Current upperclass students (sophomore & higher) wanting to live in on-campus housing will be given the opportunity to apply for on-campus housing after the current on-campus freshmen priority signup period.
+Current upperclassmen (sophomore & higher) wanting to live in campus housing will be given the opportunity to apply for on-campus housing after the current campus freshmen priority signup period.

-Each bedroom has direct, high-speed internet access for each student (Ethernet) to the Cal Poly Computer Network and the Internet at no additional charge.
-There is also one port located in the common living area.
-To protect the on-campus computing network, residents will be required to login and go through a mandatory ResNet pre-check procedure before gaining web access.
+To protect the campus computing network, residents will be required to login and go through a mandatory ResNet pre-check procedure before gaining web access.
 For more detailed information please go to the ResNet Homepage.

 - Cable TV

-- One analog phone provided per apartment which is installed in the common living area.
-Phone jacks are provided in each bedroom.
+- Analog phone provided in the apartment common living area.
+Phone jacks are provided in each bedroom

 - Convenient to classes and computer labs